Chilperic I: Life

-This murder was the cause of more long and bloody wars, interspersed with truces, between Chilperic and Sigebert.
-In 575, Sigebert was assassinated by Fredegund at the very moment when he had Chilperic at his mercy.
+This murder was the cause of more long and bloody wars, interspersed with truces, between Chilperic and Sigebert, usually ending in a status quo in Tours and Poitiers.
+In early December 575, Sigebert was struck down by two assassins working for Fredegund, who were clerks who promised that their parents would be very wealthy, as she knew this move was very risky.
+At the very moment when he had Chilperic at his mercy, as he was besieged in Tournai and Rouen and Thibert, a son of Chilperic was killed near Paris while Sigebert illegally entered and seized the city.
 Chilperic then made war with the protector of Sigebert's wife and son, Guntram.
-Chilperic retrieved his position, took from Austrasia Tours and Poitiers and some places in Aquitaine, and fostered discord in the kingdom of the east during the minority of Childebert II.
+Chilperic got the loyalty from the nobles who've sided with Sigebert, took from Austrasia Tours and Poitiers and some places in Aquitaine like Saintes and the territory in Auvergene which a large battle was done against Mummol, who was serving under Guntram., and fostered discord in the kingdom of the east during the minority of Childebert II.

 In 578, Chilperic sent an army to fight the Breton ruler Waroch II of the Bro-Wened along the Vilaine.
-The Frankish army consisted of units from the Poitou, Touraine, Anjou, Maine, and Bayeux.
+The Frankish army consisted of units from the Poitou, Touraine, Anjou, Maine and Bayeux.
 The Baiocassenses (men from Bayeux) were Saxons and they in particular were routed by the Bretons.
 The armies fought for three days before Waroch submitted, did homage for Vannes, sent his son as a hostage, and agreed to pay an annual tribute.
 He subsequently broke his oath but Chilperic's dominion over the Bretons was relatively secure, as evidenced by Venantius Fortunatus's celebration of it in a poem.

 Most of what is known of Chilperic comes from The History of the Franks by Gregory of Tours.
 Gregory detested Chilperic, calling him "the Nero and Herod of his time" (VI.46): he had provoked Gregory's wrath by wresting Tours from Austrasia, seizing ecclesiastical property, and appointing as bishops counts of the palace who were not clerics.
 Gregory also objected to Chilperic's attempts to teach a new doctrine of the Trinity, although some scholars dispute the extent to which Gregory disliked Chilperic.

+According to Gregory of Tours, Chilperic also engaged in forced conversion of Jews.

 Chilperic's reign in Neustria saw the introduction of the Byzantine punishment of eye-gouging.
 Yet, he was also a man of culture: he was a musician of some talent, and he wrote verse (modelled on that of Sedulius); he attempted to reform the Frankish alphabet; and he worked to reduce the worst effects of Salic law upon women.